October 2011

 Hyperion Cantos

-seem to find a copy of the first book
+backwards - can't seem to find a copy of the

 "Hyperion").